patxitron/A3-Script-MobileSupplies/README.md

 Any supplies vehicle can repeiy an resuply any vehicle of any side.
 But in the map, only the supplies vehicles of your own side are displayed.

+If you enable the teleport, Full vehicles can be teleported: get in as driver, drive it to the teleport point and activate the option.

 Changelog:
 ----------
 -	2013-10-19 Version 0.1:
 	*	First public release.
+-	2013-12-09 Version 0.2:
+	*	Rewrote most of the functions.
+	*	Added targeted friendly players tag, based on ArmA II NameDisplay script by Melbo.
+	*	Added optional markers in map for own unit players.
+	*	Now full vehicles can be teleported to the mobile supplies vehicle.

 Credits &amp; Thanks:
 ---------------------
-This script is based on the superb =BTC= Revive by =BTC= Giallustio.
+This script is based on the superb =BTC= Revive by =BTC= Giallustio. based on ArmA II NameDisplay script by Melbo.